jakacdenis65-droid/crypto-hasher/README.md

 "ü" === "ü"; // false
 ```

 All algorithms defined in this library depend on the binary representation of the input string.
-Thus, it's highly recommended to normalize your strings before passing it to hash-wasm.
+Thus, it's highly recommended to normalize your strings before passing it to crypto-hasher.
 You can use the `normalize()` built-in String function to archive this:

 ```js
 "\u00fc".normalize() === "u\u0308".normalize(); // true